 - Do you follow the IFM’s recommended procedures for removing mercury fillings?

-- Do you have your patients take the Clifford Materials Reactivity Test?
+- Do you offer tests similar to the Clifford Materials Reactivity Test?

 - Do you use a thyroid shield for dental X-rays?